AngusKenny/BO-TPOT/README.md

 |`STOP_GEN`              | int        |
 |`OPTUNA_TIMEOUT_TRIALS` | int        |
 |`nALT_ITERS`            | int        |

+### `CLEAN_DATA`:
+This parameter allows the user to clear **all** data in run directories that are to be written to, when starting an execution.
+This parameter depends on the values of `RUN_TPOT`, `RUN_BO`, `RUN_ALT`, `RUNS` and `PROBLEMS`, and will only delete data from whatever is flagged to execute in the current instance.
+When set to `True`, it will display the list of runs and problems it is about to clear, and whether the `run_bo` or `run_tpot_bo_alt` (or both) data will be removed, and will ask for confirmation[^3].
+Confirming with `y` will remove the specified data directories and continue with the execution; cancelling with `n` (or any other input) will exit the script.
+Once the data has been cleared it will ask for a second confirmation to ensure the user wants to continue executing the script.
+Selecting `y` (or any other input) here will continue as normal, selecting `n` here will exit without processing anything else, meaning this parameter can be used as an easy way to clean the `RESULTS_DIR` directory back to the initial TPOT data if needed.
+If this parameter is set to `False`, any existing data will still be overwritten, but only as-and-when new data is produced.
+If `RUN_TPOT` is set to `True` then this step is ignored, as generated TPOT data is never affected.

 ### `RUN_TPOT`/`RUN_BO`/`RUN_ALT`:
 Boolean flag to control which of `get_tpot_data`, `run_bo` and `run_tpot_bo_alt` are executed.
 Set to `False` to skip any of the processes, however keep in mind that both `run_bo` and `run_tpot_bo_alt` require that `get_tpot_data` has been run _at some stage_.